 Editing options are plentiful and output quality of videos is surprisingly good for a free tool.
 Conversion times are typically slow, so you’ll need to be patient.

-More than a dozen output formats are supported, including MP4, M4V, MOV, and MPEG, and there are many preset profiles for specific devices, although not as much choice as you get with most paid tools.
-The highest resolution available is 2160p, so no 4K video here.
+More than a dozen output formats are supported, including MP4, M4V, MOV, MP3, MKV, and MPEG, and there are many preset profiles for specific devices, although not as much choice as you get with most paid tools.
+The highest resolution available is 2160p.

 Price: HandBrake is completely free and open source so there are no ads or upsells.